lgss/service-design-manual/service-manual/user-centred-design/browsers-and-devices.md

 These are the browsers we recommend testing on when developing your service.
 This list strongly recommends testing on a range of browsers created within the last 3 years that cover the largest representation of the user base.

-The list is based upon usage statistics for LGSS and represents approximately 95% of the most popular browsers (the remaining browsers are individually insignificant).
+The list is based upon usage statistics with LGSS and represents approximately 95% of the most popular browsers (the remaining browsers are individually insignificant).

 Browsers not listed may still work well, and it should be noted that this is not a list that intends to suggest that these are the only browsers the service will work on -- this is simply a benchmark for testing against to ensure that the service will likely work for as many users as possible alongside appropriate cost-effectiveness and development overhead.